Choki12/BlazingPizza/README.md

 code conviniently allowing for the same code and framework to be used consistently across the application stack.

 The back-end is built with EntityCoreFramework, this framework is convinient because it uses a code first approach so the Database is built first and allows db configuration as opposed to working on an existing db.
 Querying the DB is done via entities.
-DB mappings can bre designed visually.The boiler plate code for a lot of the mappings is auto-generated so development is much faster and less tedious.
+DB mappings can be designed visually.The boiler plate code for a lot of the mappings is auto-generated so development is much faster and less tedious.

 3. How to run the Application
 - Clone the given repo (https://github.com/Choki12/BlazingPizza.git)